samuelkantala/samuelkantala.github.io/_projects/soundtrack.md

 ---
 layout: project
+permalink: /soundtrack
-title: Soundtrack
+title: soundtrack
-header: Back
+subtitle: the world’s leading commercial music streaming service
 years: 2015 - 2017
-role: Product Designer
+role: product designer
-permalink: /soundtrack
+cover: ../assets/images/soundtrack-1.png
+images:
+  - ../assets/images/test-3.jpg
+  - ../assets/images/test-2.jpg
+  - ../assets/images/test-1.jpg
-order: 3
+order: 2
+prev-link: /breather
+next-link: /spotify-business
 ---
-Spotify Business is a powerful music streaming platform, licensed for commercial and public spaces.
-It’s a product specifically created to grow your business with music.
-It comes with tools to steer all of your locations from one place and schedule your music ahead of time based on the needs of your business.

-I was fortunate to have been part of designing Spotify Business, from early concept, through launch, and into a fully profitable product.
-During that time I was given the chance to solve problems related to control, content, and licensing for small businesses as well as global enterprises.
-One of my most notable contributions was designing and maintaining the product design system.
+Soundtrack is a music streaming service that amplifies experiences in commercial and public spaces.
+It was launched in 2016 by Spotify-backed startup, Soundtrack Your Brand.

+As part of the team that just prior had created Spotify Business, I went on to work on Soundtrack.
+We set out with the high ambition to change the entire commercial music industry.